 "My doctors always meant well.
 But they robbed me of control over my life.
-They said I wouldn't get married, I can't live on my own, I'd never handle a job, forget about earning earn real money.
+They said I wouldn't have serious relationships, I couldn't live on my own, and that I'd never handle college well.
 I felt like a spectator watching my life go by.
 And it was a horrendous feeling.
 Now I have a different outlook.
 I can accomplish my goals.
 I don't need to wait for others.
 And the return of personal power has made me super human."